Yoga for Sports: Specialist Training for Movement Therapists, Yoga Teachers and Athletes

 One bad injury can literally end a sports career.
 We will explore yoga as prehab and as rehab in sports, identifying and explaining common injuries and problems.
 In this extended course we will spend more time analysing what makes up healthy or unhealthy posture, and typical imbalances that develop through our sports and life.
 We will look at the possibilities of postural correction and management through yoga asana.

 Introduction to mind training

 An application of Mindfulness with breathing and other breath techniques and the physiology of getting in the zone; we will apply Pranayama to sports, specifically with regard to fitness, recovery, and VO2 max.
 Practical pre-match breathing ratios and techniques to enhance calm and focus will be taught.

 A deeper delve into the art of sequencing and planning classes for specific purposes; understanding training periodisation, recovery, pre-event and post-event restorative yoga.

 Students will be required to submit a short (800 words) research paper.
 It is hoped that this exercise builds the confidence to continue working in the this very rewarding field.
 Specific instructions will be sent via email to students upon registration for the course.

 Please note that this workshop counts towards elective hours on the_ Yoga Therapy Diploma

-You will receive a Yogacampus certificate of attendance further to successful completion of the course and its requirements
+You will receive a Yogacampus certificate of completion following full attendance of the course and assigned homework.

 What our students say